Robert-W/mern-kit/README.md

 Add an entry to webpack config.
 This will save the file path of the asset with the hash to `config.compiledAssets.js.[name].[hash].js`.
 You can add this to your server controllers so they get loaded in your pug templates.
 See [`src/server/users/controllers/login.controller.js`](./src/server/users/controllers/login.controller.js) for an example.
 You should also load the common module as well.

 #### criticalStyle
 Add the path to a style sheet that contains your applications critical styles (css necessary to render above the fold content).
 The critical css needs to be imported into your JS code so ExtractTextPlugin can pull it out and apply all the transformations to it.
 It will then save this in `config.compiledAssets.css.[criticalStyle]` so you can then inject this into your pug template to prevent the flash of un-styled content.
-Below is an exmaple of the four steps necessary to use this feature(I am playing with ways to abstract this further):
+Below is an example of the four steps necessary to use this feature(I am playing with ways to abstract this further):
 ```javascript
 // 1.
 Import the scss file you want in your component
 // App.js